 The court also rules that Yahoo must pay a penalty of $13,000 every day they are not in compliance with the order.

 In response, Yahoo filed suit in a San Jose federal court, arguing that the French ruling was unenforceable because of the US Constitution's First Amendment right to free speech.
-The ACLU and its Northern California affiliate filed an amicus brief in this case Yahoo v.
+The ACLU and the ACLU Foundation of Northern California filed an amicus brief in this case Yahoo v.
 La Ligue Contre le racisme et L'antisemitisme.

 In September 2004, the Ninth Circuit Court of Appeals ruled that the district court could not rule over the French organizations.